aws-deadline/deadline-cloud-for-maya/README.md

 Plugin support: Arnold for Maya 2024-2027; VRay and Redshift for Maya 2025-2026.

-Maya 2027 requires the `deadline-cloud-v2` conda channel, which the submitter uses by default; the `deadline-cloud` channel does not support Maya 2027.
+Maya 2027 requires the `deadline-cloud-v2` conda channel; the `deadline-cloud` channel does not support Maya 2027.
+The submitter plug-in uses it when submitting directly, but exported job bundles carry no channel, so point the queue environment at it instead.

 ## Versioning